italo-granato/starmie/README.md

 Diagnostics: or checking out your chains
 ----------------------------------------

 A very simple approach to determining whether you need to rerun a STRUCTURE a model is to plot the estimated log-likelihood over each iteration over the post burn-in MCMC phase.
-If the chains have converged the log-likelihood should stabilise towards the final iterations and the variance within a run should be relatively low.
+If the chains have converged the log-likelihood should stabilize towards the final iterations and the variance within a run should be relatively low.
 The `plotMCMC` can plot the log-likelihood or admixture coefficient against the iteration over different runs and different \(K\) values.
 Note this requires the logging file to be read by `loadStructure`.

 Here we show an example when \(K\) = 10 and the number of runs is also 10.